delphix/linux-pkg/README.md

   `https://` URL.
 One exception is if the source of the package being built isn't fetched from git.
 In this case, set this to "none".

+* **PACKAGE_DEPENDENCIES**: (Optional) If the build of this package requires fetching artifacts from other linux-pkg packages, those should be specified in PACKAGE_DEPENDENCIES, as a space-separated list.
+The dependencies will be fetched in the `fetch_dependencies()` step into `<WORKDIR>/<dep>/` where "dep" is the dependency's name.
+A special value can be passed for packages that target all the supported flavours of the linux-kernel: `@linux-kernel`.

 * **DEFAULT_PACKAGE_GIT_BRANCH**: (DEPRECATED) Default git branch to use when fetching from or pushing to `DEFAULT_PACKAGE_GIT_URL`.
 This should be typically left unset.
 The branch to fetch the package from defaults